rz7d/mk2/README.md

 # NeetKun MK-II

-Core Repository of NeetKun MK-II System
+Core Repository of the NeetKun MK-II System